-Crumley & Wolfe can make the bankruptcy filing process as hassle-free as possible for you and your family.
+Crumley Law Firm can make the bankruptcy filing process as hassle-free as possible for you and your family.
 We understand exactly what you’re going through, and want to help however we can.

-In most Jacksonville Florida bankruptcy cases, the chronology of events is generally the same.
-Our process is finely tuned to insure that you not only have all the information you need before filing, but that you are involved and comfortable every step of the way.
+In most bankruptcy cases, the chronology of events is generally the same.
+Our process is finely tuned to ensure that you not only have all the information you need before filing but that you are involved and comfortable every step of the way.
 No more waiting around to hear from your attorney or spending countless hours trying to get updates on the status of your case.

-At Crumley & Wolfe our process is as follows:
+At Crumley Law Firm our process is as follows:

-- Bankruptcy cases begin with a petition.
+Bankruptcy cases begin with a petition.
 The petition is a complex document that includes a characterization of your debts.
-Mr. Crumley or Mr. Wolfe will file this petition on your behalf under either Chapter 13 or Chapter 7 based on information you have supplied.
+Mr. Crumley will file this petition on your behalf under either Chapter 13 or Chapter 7 based on information you have supplied.

 - If you’ve filed under Chapter 13: you and your attorney will have discussed a payment plan and you will receive a Notice of Confirmation of the plan in about six weeks and continue making plan payments.